Data Centers in Reutlingen

 Network & Connectivity Ecosystem

-Reutlingen benefits from its position within Germany's highly developed national fiber network, providing reliable connectivity to major European digital hubs.
+Reutlingen benefits from Germany's dense and highly developed national network infrastructure, providing reliable connectivity even outside primary hubs.

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Reutlingen, as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, via dedicated circuits to the primary interconnection hub in Frankfurt.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Reutlingen as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated circuits to the primary interconnection hub in Frankfurt.

-Bare Metal: Bare metal server options are readily available, providing dedicated compute for performance-intensive workloads.
-Providers such as IONOS and Leaseweb offer services that can be deployed in the broader German market.
+Bare Metal: Bare metal server options are widely available, providing dedicated compute for performance-sensitive applications.
+Providers like phoenixNAP and IONOS offer services accessible from the region.

 Power Analysis